PGY1 Pharmacy Program

 - Portfolio complete (completed documents for each checklist item uploaded to resident portfolio)

-- Longitudinal project completed
+- Quality Improvement project completed

 - Achieved at least 80% of ASHP residency objectives (Preceptor marked as "achieved" on at least two occasions or other documentation demonstrating achievement of the objective as evaluated by the RPC/RPD)